 ‘Devastated’: Vijay Mallya on CCD founder Siddhartha's letter

-New Delhi, July 31: Fugitive liquor baron Vijay Mallya on Wednesday drew similarities with the case of Café Coffee Day founder VG Siddhartha, who was found on Wednesday after he alleged harassment by an income tax officials.
+New Delhi, July 31: Fugitive liquor baron Vijay Mallya on Wednesday drew similarities with the case of Café Coffee Day founder VG Siddhartha, who was found dead on Wednesday after he alleged harassment by an income tax officials.

 "I am indirectly related to VG Siddhartha.
 Excellent human and brilliant entrepreneur.
 I am devastated with the contents of his letter.
 The Govt Agencies and Banks can drive anyone to despair.
 See what they are doing to me despite offer of full repayment.
 Vicious and unrelenting," Mallya tweeted.